 Some possible causes of windows 10 black screen problem are a faulty hardware component, a corrupted operating system, a drained or faulty battery, or a problem with the display.

-Are you looking for solutions to fix the windows 10 black screen problem that started after install the latest windows update?
-You are not alone a number of users can’t use their computer normally after Upgrade to windows 10 version 21H2 Because of the black screen with cursor, black screen with a spinning circle, or black screen of death issue.
-And most probably this issue causes Because by the Display Driver, may the current Display Driver is not compatible with the new Windows 10 version 21H2 or the Driver is get corrupted.
-Again hardware performance issue or system file corruption also results in windows black screen with a cursor after login or before login.
+Are you looking for solutions to fix the Windows 10 black screen problem that started after installing the latest Windows update?
+You are not alone a number of users can’t use their computer normally after Upgrading to Windows 10 version 21H2 Because of the black screen with a cursor, black screen with a spinning circle, or black screen of death issue.
+And most probably this issue causes Because by the Display Driver, may the current Display Driver is not compatible with the new Windows 10 version 22H2 or the Driver is get corrupted.
+Again hardware performance issue or system file corruption also results in Windows black screen with a cursor after login or before login.

 windows black screen with cursor after login